KQM-git/TCL/evidence/characters/cryo/eula.md

   * [Eula Q away from Geovishap](https://www.youtube.com/watch?v=Ug5RHliBnBg) - initial dmg not hitting the geovishap & force lightfall burst early
 * Charged attacks don't grant lightfall stacks. - [Some Missionary\#8340](https://youtu.be/r3PActt3bqc)
 * Confirmation that lightfall stacks cannot be gained when hitting [abyss mage](https://youtu.be/RwXRC9ayx9I), [wooden](https://youtu.be/xyfB2P00tUA), and [geo](https://youtu.be/4gbZ9v2OlCQ) shields, because stacks are only gained on damage. - nat#4502
-* NA multihits, Hold E Icewhirls, and A1 sword remnant all individually add 1 Glacial Illumination stack. - [Greyhound\#7836](https://www.youtube.com/watch?v=aaG8WuCSqBE)
+* NA multihits, Hold E Icewhirls, and A1 sword remnant all individually add 1 Glacial Illumination stack.
+Every damage instance adds one Lightfall stack.
+This means that Eula's third normal attack, which hits twice, will add two stacks, as will her fifth.
+Eula's held elemental skill, when it triggers base damage, two icewhirls, and an A4 trigger, will add four Lightfall stacks.- [Greyhound\#7836](https://www.youtube.com/watch?v=aaG8WuCSqBE)
-  * [Table of full values](https://gyazo.com/7831cdd292a0c0a3fb9777ae30f15afe), below is summary of image
+  * [Table of full values](https://gyazo.com/7831cdd292a0c0a3fb9777ae30f15afe), below is summary of the linked image

 | Combo | Stacks |
 | :--- | :--- |